encryptme/cloak-server-demo/README.rst

 cloak-server-demo
 =================

-This projects demonstrates the steps necessary to set up a private Cloak team endpoint.
+This project demonstrates the steps necessary to set up a private Cloak team endpoint.
 It takes the form of a pair of Ansible playbooks that can be thought of as executable documentation.
 Running these against a clean install of Ubuntu 16.04 will produce a minimal but functional Cloak endpoint to examine.
 It is